-The #2 Other investments (in addition to cash and certain derivatives which may be used for hedging purposes, if applicable) are equity investments which are not classified as sustainable investment.
+The #2 Other investments (in additional to cash and certain derivatives which may be used for hedging purposes, if applicable) are corporate bonds or sovereign bonds investments which are not classified as sustainable investment.
 They are investments made strictly in accordance with the Sub-Fund's investment strategy and have the purpose of implementing the Sub-Fund's investment strategy.
-All such investments are made subject to ESG analysis and are subject to a screening of minimum safeguards to ensure that their business activities are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
-These instruments are not used to achieve the environmental or social characteristics promoted by the Sub-Fund..
+All such investments are made subject to ESG analysis (including through our ESG proprietary sovereign model for sovereign bonds) and for equity and corporate bonds are subject to a screening of minimum safeguards to ensure that their business activities are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+These instruments are not used to achieve the environmental or social characteristics promoted by the Sub-Fund.